zqwei/explore_ephys_data/README.md

 * depth_in_um: recording depth of the unit in um.
 We don't use this info int this lecture.
 * cell_type  : putative pyramidal cells -- 1; fast-spiking interneurons: 0.
 * __timetag__    : timing of each bin (67 ms discrete time bins).
+* __simDataset__ : Dataset for "Dimensionality reduction".
+See "Dimensionality reduction" for detail.

 ## Data access
 #### Load data file